The most Googled nutrition questions answered

 Once you know how many calories your body needs to maintain your current weight, you can reduce the number of calories eaten per day by 250-500 calories to help you achieve weight loss.

 Alternatively, you can increase the amount you exercise to help you burn extra calories, thereby leading to weight loss.
+Learn more in 'How to lose weight healthily'.

 4. "How to boost my immune system?"